dhh15/varieng/README.md

 4. Run the `export-semiclean-ceec.R` script in the `R/` directory
 5. Run the `create-period-subcorpora.R` script in the `R/` directory

-(The scripts used to produce this data should be rewritten to be more streamlined)
+(The scripts used to produce this data should be rewritten so they are are more streamlined)

 To run the shiny app, open `varieng.Rproj` and type `runApp("shiny")` in the R console window.
 If you receive an error message, check that `varieng/` is the root directory.
 You may also have to install some packages.